siraben/zkeme80/README.md

 [ANS standard](https://forth-standard.org/standard/words) conforming
 Forth interpreter/compiler.
-From words covering sprites and graphics, to text and memory access, everything you need to make the next hit Snake clone or RPN-based layer is already there.  **zkeme80** lowers the barrier of entry for customizing an operating system and enable rapid development cycles.
+From words covering sprites and graphics, to text and memory access, everything you need to make the next hit Snake clone or RPN-based math layer is already there.  **zkeme80** lowers the barrier of entry for customizing an operating system and enable rapid development cycles.
 Below the Forth layer, you'll find two lowest level and highest level languages, Z80 assembly and Scheme.
 The best assembler is an extensible one, where writing macros should be a joy, not a pain, and Scheme has that macro system.